obox-systems/demo_browser_extention/README.md

 # Google Chrome extension

 ## Abstract
-In this project, I developed a simple Google Chrome extension that prints the URLs of all opened tabs of the browser in the extension HTML window, when the button of the extension is presed.
-This extension was written in Rust and compiled to WASM to use Rust functions in Javascript module of the extension later.
+In this project, I developed a simple Google Chrome extension that prints the URLs of all opened tabs of the browser in the extension HTML window, when the button of the extension is pressed.
+This extension was written in Rust and compiled to WASM to use the Rust functions in the Javascript module of the extension later.

 I used a `wasm-bindgen` crate to compile functions from Rust module into a wasm file.
 I also used a `web-sys` crate to get the information about the URLs of all opened tabs of the browser.